 26. Conduct your own evening of pampering, ensuring to eliminate all possible disruptions.
 Be sure to involve your favorite scented candles, incense, champagne, and chocolate truffles.

 27. Consider the greatest stressor in your current life.
-Make a list of five people who have triumphantly recovered from something far worse.
+Make a list of five people who have triumphantly recovered from something far, far worse.

 28. Think of a person you are at odds with but wish to no longer be.
 Speak to them in your mind, apologizing and making amends until you feel the animosity “release.”

 30. Read an article on a subject you are passionate about, but written by someone with a viewpoint contradictory to your own.
-Have an open mind with no emotional attachment, simply digesting the author’s perspective with no pressure to change your opinion.
+Have an open mind with no emotional or egocentric attachment, simply digesting the author’s perspective with no pressure to change your opinion.